Decision Theory and Large Deviations for Dynamical Hypotheses Tests: Neyman-Pearson, Min-Max and Bayesian Tests: The Min-Max Hypotheses Test

 In the Min-Max hypotheses test, we have to compare the asymptotic values of the maximum of

 that shall take into account the loss functions $y_1$ and $y_0$, for each value $E$.
 Finally, we shall consider the minimum $\tilde{E}$ among all possible values of $E$, that is, the minimum of the function $E \to \max\{C_0(E), C_1(E)\}$.
 This means that in the Min-Max hypotheses test we are interested in minimizing the maximal cost of wrong decisions by taking either $H_0$ or $H_1$.
-Later, we will show that $\tilde{E}=0$.
+Our main result is:

+\begin{thm} In the Min-Max hypotheses test, the best choice of $E$ will be $E=0$.
+Moreover, the best decay rate for minimizing the probability of wrong decisions is given by $e^{n \,r}$, where $r<0$ is the minimum value of the pressure function $P_1$.
+The value $r$ is determined by expression \eqref{derivative123}.\end{thm}

 Given an interval $(a,b) \subset \mathbb{R}$ we will be interested simultaneously in Large Deviation properties for $S_n- u_n$, where $u_n \to E$.
 Then, we have to estimate both $\mu_1 \{ (S_n -u_n) \in (a,b)\}$ and $\mu_0 \{ (S_n -u_n) \in (a,b)\}$.
 This problem was addressed in Section \ref{LDP}.
 The main properties we shall need in the Min-Max hypotheses test are related to the deviation functions $I_1$ and $I_0$ values.
 From Section \ref{LDP}, for each value $E$, we obtain the corresponding values $t^E_1$ and $t^E_0$, such that